Guide to Using the pgvector PostgreSQL Extension in ServBay

 Nearest Neighbor Search

-Find the vectors most similar to a given query vector (i.e., with the smallest distance).
+Find the vectors most similar (with the smallest distance) to a given query vector.
 Use ORDER BY

 [0.2, 0.3, 0.4]

-:sqlSELECT id, vector, -- Compute the L2 distance to the query vector vector <-> '[0.2, 0.3, 0.4]' AS distance FROM embeddings ORDER BY distance -- Sort by ascending distance (smaller = more similar) LIMIT 5;
+using L2 distance:sqlSELECT id, vector, -- Calculate the L2 distance to the query vector vector <-> '[0.2, 0.3, 0.4]' AS distance FROM embeddings ORDER BY distance -- Ascending order; smaller distance means higher similarity LIMIT 5;

 1